 But here’s the rub—there isn’t really an agreed upon standard amongst kayak manufacturers for how to measure maximum capacity.
 Each manufacturer does things just a little bit differently.

-NOTE: Maximum capacity includes not only your weight, but all of your gear, your paddle, and the weight of anything you’re bringing with you on the boat.
+NOTE: Maximum capacity load includes not only your weight, but all of your gear, your paddle, and the weight of anything you’re bringing with you on the kayak.

 What Happens if I’m Over my Kayak’s Weight Limit?

 A kayak that’s fully loaded to its maximum weight capacity will: